 These towing behemoths are essential for a wide range of applications, including:

-• Accident Recovery: In major accidents involving large vehicles, heavy-duty tow trucks are crucial for clearing the scene quickly and safely.
-They can upright, overturn vehicles, remove the wreckage, and transport damaged vehicles to repair facilities.
+- Accident Recovery: In major accidents involving large vehicles, heavy-duty tow trucks are crucial for clearing the scene quickly and safely.
+They can upright, overturn vehicles, remove the wreckage, and transport damaged vehicles to auto repair shops and other repair facilities.

 Types of Heavy-Duty Tow Trucks